mikeroswell/MeanRarity/README.md

 # MeanRarity
-Repository for development of MeanRarity R package
+You can install the R package MeanRarity with the following command:

 `devtools::install_github("https://github.com/mikeroswell/MeanRarity.git")`

-The goals of the package are to document and share the code and, perhaps more importantly, the quantitative aspects of the concepts discussed in Roswell et al. 2020 _Oikos_ and to provide a discrete, shareable codebase for working with mean rarity and associated CI.
+This R package allows estimating and visualizing Hill diversity (aka hill numbers) in terms of the average species "rarity."

-In the Author's estimation, the core functions are `rarity()`, which simply computes the Hill diversity, but parameterizes this in terms of the mean rarity, `rarity_plot()`, which makes balance plots to visualize mean rarity, and `fit_SAD()`, which is a potentially novel way to simulate species abundance distributions with known diversity, useful for testing diversity estimator performance.
-Other documented functions support the use of these core tools or are specific tools for analyses in the _Oikos_ MS.
+`rarity()` computes Hill diversity of a sample,  parameterized in terms of the mean rarity `rarity_plot()` makes balance plots to visualize mean rarity `fit_SAD()` simulates a species abundance distribution with known richness, Hill-Simpson diversity, and a distributional assumption (lognormal or gamma).

-TODO:

- * look at the character that should be \eqn{\ell} use in vignette, causes errors now.
- * Finish content for vignette(s)
-   * will there be one for the MS and another more introducing the package, or just one?
-   * add/fix citations... see below, not comprehensive
- * Create tests
- * Add citation to Oikos paper
- * Add cites to Shannon and Weaver 1963, Simpson 1949, Chao and Jost 2015 MEE, Jost 2006, Patil and Taillie, Roswell et al 2019.
+`rarity(x, l)` is equivalent to `vegan::renyi(x, scale = 1-l, hill = T)`.
+It is included to demonstrate how reparameterizing Hill diversity in terms of species rarity can provide conceptual clarity.

+"Balance plots" called with `rarity_plot` illustrate the computation in `rarity()`.

+`fit_SAD()` is a potentially novel way to simulate abundance distributions that always gives precisely the same relative abundances for a given set of parameters, and may be a helpful tool for exploring the behavior of diversity metrics under different sampling scenarios.